expo/router/docs/docs/lab/custom-root.md

 title: Custom Root HTML
 ---

-When you statically render an Expo website, the root HTML element for each page can be customized by creating an `apps/+root.js` file that exports a default HTML component.
+When you statically render an Expo website (`EXPO_USE_STATIC=1 yarn expo start` cite needed), the root HTML element for each page can be customized by creating an `apps/+root.js` file that exports a default HTML component.

 ## Default Root